Last Updated on June 29, 2022 by Rebecca Huff

 I understand that many people worry that carbs will make them fat.
 If you are dieting to lose body fat and are cutting back on carbs, you might want to consider eating your carb heavy meal right after your workout.
 This is the time of day when your body is least likely to convert them into fat.
 Carbs can be very useful to optimize your workout routines.

 If you are an avid gym enthusiast, you will want to maintain your health by making smart choices when it comes to fueling your body.
 By the way, collagen powder is a great pre-workout supplement to add to your fuel.
 Carbs before workout with collagen powder are great, for example, a cup of greek yogurt mixed with ½ a banana or applesauce.

 After a workout, you could try a shake with protein powder, a healthy fat and up to a cup berries, you could even add in some spinach.
 This is much healthier than eating candy to restore your glucose.
 Also, if you are taking advantage of the smoothies and shakes offered at your gym, I would highly advise you to ask what the sugar content in those concoctions are.
 You might be surprised to find out.

-What's your favorite healthy pre and post workout fuels?
+What are your favorite healthy pre and post-workout fuels?